diogoff/trackml-100/README.md

 This repository contains the solution ranked #100 in the private leaderboard of the [TrackML competition on Kaggle](https://www.kaggle.com/c/trackml-particle-identification).

 100<sup>th</sup> place??
 Why should anyone care?
-Because this solution performed well at reconstructing tracks that are far away from the collision axis.
+Because this solution appears to performed well at reconstructing tracks that are far away from the collision axis.

 Based on a [post-competition analysis](https://twitter.com/trackmllhc/status/1070339064094736390), David Rousseau (one of the organizers) [wrote](https://www.kaggle.com/c/trackml-particle-identification/discussion/69981#433908):